markdias/myai-notes/README.md

    - Click "📄 Export as .txt" to download the current note
    - Click "📋 Copy" to copy the expanded content

+### Publishing notes

+1. Finish writing or expanding a note so that it contains the Markdown you want to share.
+2. Click "📢 Publish Note" to add it to the Published Notes drawer.
+If you change the note later, the button switches to "📢 Update Published" so you can refresh the published version, or cancel and choose to unpublish it entirely.
+3. Open the 📰 Published Notes drawer to read the fully formatted version.
+The drawer only contains notes you have explicitly published.

 ### Regenerating a section

 1. Highlight the portion of the note you want to update.
 You can select text directly in the formatted view or click "✏️ Edit" to select it inside the editor.